Evolutionary clustering of Lagrangian trajectories in turbulent Rayleigh-B\'enard convection flows: Trajectory-based Lagrangian coherent sets

 where $D \in \mathbb{R}^{N,N}$ denotes the degree matrix with $D_{ii}=d_{w,i}$.
+Therefore, the entry $i,j$ of the matrix $D^{-1/2}WD^{-1/2}$ is given by $W_{ij}/\sqrt{d_{w,i}d_{w,j}}$.
+The normalized weight matrix resembles a random walk matrix and has eigenvalues $\lambda_i \leq 1$.
 The cost function ${\rm Cost}_{\rm NCut}$ is minimized by the matrix $X \in \mathbb{R}^{N,k}$ if the columns of $X$ are composed of the eigenvectors associated to the $k$ largest eigenvalues of the matrix $ D^{-1/2}WD^{-1/2}$, where $k$ can be determined using a spectral gap criterion.
 The clustering is subsequently produced in a post-processing step using the eigenvectors of the matrix $X$.
 To this end, we use the sparse eigenbasis approximation (SEBA)\cite{Froyland2019}.
 From this, we derive a cluster membership indicator $S_{\rm max}$, which highlights particles in coherent regions (see Appendix \ref{sec:AppSEBA} for mathematical details).